simeononsecurity/simeononsecurity.ch/content/articles/create-compliant-windows-desktop-systems-with-standalone-windows-stig-script/index.en.md

 coverCaption: ""
 ---

 Windows systems are widely used in businesses, organizations and even homes.
-With the increasing number of cyber attacks, it is crucial to ensure that these systems are secure and compliant with the industry standards.
+With the increasing number of cyber attacks, you need to ensure that these systems are secure and compliant with the industry standards.
 The Standalone-Windows-STIG-Script is a useful tool that helps you accomplish just that.
 In this article, we will explore what the Standalone-Windows-STIG-Script is, how it works and how you can use it to create a secure and compliant Windows system.

 ## What is Standalone-Windows-STIG-Script?